Kasra-ebr/BookStore/README.md

 ---

-## ✅ Reusable Button, Modal, and Character Components
+## ✅ Reusable Button, Modal, and Book Components

 - **Why it's separate**: This points to the **UI components** that have been made **reusable** to avoid redundancy in the code.
 For example:
   - **Button** component: A reusable button that can be customized for any use case.